What is an ear canal infection?

 Sometimes it's caused by a fungal infection.

-You're more likely to get external otitis if you:
+You're more likely to get an ear canal infection if you:

 Swim in a lake rather than a pool